StenlyTU/LFCS-official/stuff/Networking.md

 * With `netstat` it is possible to list internet port opened by a process.
   * `yum -y install net-tools`
-  * `netstat -tunlp` - Show TCP port opened by processes.
+  * `netstat -tunlp` - Show TCP & UDP ports opened by processes.

 ## Statically route IP traffic